vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

 	![Bind Server Config](../images/inbound_endpoint.png)

-1. This endpoint will receive external DNS queries and resolve them based on the Internal Hosted Zones attached to the VPC.
-Following the examble above, the DNS request for "np1.example.com" would be resolved as such (see the VPCs hosting this internal zone at the right):
+1. This endpoint will receive external DNS queries and resolve them based on the Private Hosted Zones attached to the VPC.
+Following the examble above, the DNS request for "np1.example.com" would be resolved as such (see the VPCs hosting this Private Hosted Zone at the right):

 	![Private Hosted Zones](../images/private_hosted_zones.png)